Show by Label

 First of all, the GPS unit had been on for a while, so it already had a stable sattelite lock.

-However, as you can see, the mini-GPSDO only needed a few minutes after power-up to get a stable lock, although with a tiny bit of hunting around.
+However, as you can see, the mini-GPSDO only needed a few minutes after power-up to get a pretty stable lock, although with a tiny bit of hunting around.
 Mind you, this was still during the warm-up period of the OCXO!
 The DMM display did not start at the very beginning, because that would have ruined the resolution on the display.
 I waited until is was in the ball park before I started to record.

-On my DSO, where I look at the big-GPSDO and the output of the mini-GPSDO, I can visually see the waveform drift a little, somewhere around 20ns for several minutes.
+On my DSO, where I look at the big-GPSDO and also the output of the mini-GPSDO, I can visually see the waveform drift a little, somewhere around 20ns for several minutes.
 Sometimes there is a glitch.

-But it quickly gets back to a stable display as you can see.
+After the glitches, it quickly gets back to a stable display as you can see.
 The controlling voltage level changes around the sweet-spot to adjust the OCXO are very small, and also depend on the supply voltage.
 Right now I'm tapping the 5V for the two IC's directly from the OCXO where I connect to my lab PS.
 I will change that and use my dedicated power supply that has two different regulators for the OCXO and the GPSDO.

 The jitter/drift of the OCXO output over a long time is still up to 40ns, compared to my main GPSDO, but the source of the jitter is still unclear to me.
-The 100KHz signal from the NEO should not have any master clock related adjustment jitter, but the adjustment voltage is changing too.
+The 100KHz signal from the NEO should not have any master clock related adjustment skips, but the adjustment voltage is changing too.

 I'm intrigued by this simpel solution, so I also started to design a PCB.
 Here is the circuit diagram I'm going to use.